mindspore-lab/mindcv/examples/seg/deeplabv3/README.md

 ### Train

+Specify `deeplabv3`  or  `deeplabv3plus` in key word `model` in the config file.

-It is highly recommended to use **distributed training** for this DeepLabV3 implementation.
+It is highly recommended to use **distributed training** for this DeepLabV3 and DeepLabV3+ implementation.

 For distributed training using **OpenMPI's `mpirun`**, simply run
 ```shell